shagunvyas/shagunvyas/README.md

 # Hi, I'm Shagun Vyas 👋

 🎓 CSE (AI/ML) student at [KIIT University](https://kiit.ac.in/)
-🔭 Passionate about Artificial Intelligence, Machine Learning, and Hackathons
-🌱 Currently learning: Deep Learning, Computer Vision, and NLP
+🔭 Passionate about Artificial Intelligence and Machine Learning 🌱 Currently learning: Deep Learning, Computer Vision, and NLP
 💡 Always open to collaboration on innovative projects
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shagun-vyas/)